INFECTION CONTROL AND SAFETY GUIDE

 For safety, we ensure minimal appointment overlap.
 We’ll do our best to allow greater time between patients to reduce waiting times for you, as well as to reduce the number of patients in the reception area at any one time.

-PLEASE, NO GUESTS
+PLEASE, LIMIT GUESTS

 Changes when you arrive at our office.